Controls to complement By-laws

 I have noted that the south bay has been designated as dogs on lead . this seems illogical as it is splitting the area and will be affecting more people that having the north bay designated as dogs on a lead .
 The plovers have a presence all along the beaches and to identify one area would be seen as discriminatory to the majority of ratepayers in this area.
 The question is Was the North Bay considered for the designated area for dogs on a lead?

-jclancy29 asked over 7 years ago
+jclancy29 asked about 8 years ago

 The proposed area designated for dogs on lead at the south bay is not necessarily considering the environmental fauna only.
 Currently there is an area on the beach from the Carrickalinga beach access point by the toilet block and for 100 metres north, and for 100 metres south, where existing controls require dogs to be leashed.
 The primary reason for the control is because, in general, the area is considered to cater for a higher density of beach users who will occupy a spot for their time at the beach.
 As the review is considering controls which have been in place for over seven years and considering the increase in users of that area, it is proposed to extend the area of control for approximately 400 metres north and 400 metres south of the beach access point by the toilet block.
 We welcome the feedback from our residents and visitors alike to enable appropriate and justifiable decision making.